AdobeDocs/campaign.en/help/v8/config/push-config.md

     if (launchOptions) NSLog(@"IN launchOptions: %@", [launchOptions description]);
     NSLog(@"Application state: %ld", (long)application.applicationState);

-    // Silent Notification (specific case, can use NL_TRACK_RECEIVE as the user doesn't have click/open the notification) if ([launchOptions[@"aps"][@"content-available"] intValue] == 1 )
+    // Silent Notification (specific case, can use NL_TRACK_RECEIVE as the user does not have click/open the notification) if ([launchOptions[@"aps"][@"content-available"] intValue] == 1 )
         {
     NSLog(@"Silent Push Notification");